mdilmanian/Wikipedia-edits/README.md

 ## Time-scale of interactions for bots and humans in Wikipedia edits

-This project was my submission for the final assignment in Computer Programming (MY470), a postgraduate course at the LSE taught by Professor Milena Tsvetkova.
+This project was my submission for the final assignment in Computer Programming, a postgraduate course at the LSE taught by Professor Milena Tsvetkova.

 The objective was to use `Python` to determine the distribution of times between successive “reverts” for bot-bot and human-human interactions on Wikipedia (a revert occurs when an editor undoes the changes made by another editor).
 This required constructing a network from the raw data and classifying each node in the network as one of three types &ndash; bot, human or vandal.